ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 ### {{site.data.keyword.filestorage_short}}

-You can order the {{site.data.keyword.baremetal_short}} from the {{site.data.keyword.slportal}} with ESX.
-In the customer portal, you can also provision {{site.data.keyword.filestorage_full}} in the same availability zone as your host.
+You can order the {{site.data.keyword.baremetal_short}} from the {{site.data.keyword.cloud_notm}} catalog with ESX.
+In the {{site.data.keyword.cloud_notm}} catalog, you can also provision {{site.data.keyword.filestorage_full}} in the same availability zone as your host.
 For more information about provisioning file storage, see [Ordering and Managing IBM File Storage for IBM Cloud](/docs/infrastructure/FileStorage?topic=FileStorage-orderingConsole#orderingConsole).

 **Note**: In VMware, three predefined values are provided on the **Host Device Details Storage** tab – Username, Password (for CHAP authentication), and Host IQN.